Nurrospody/SOURCE-Statistics-ILC/Chapter Reports/Matrix-and-Madoka-Dataframe-CH3.md

     ## 31  NA  NA  NA
     ## 32  NA  NA  NA

-For some reason when I looked at the structure or nrow ncol of Madoka I got 32 rows and 10 columns, but when I looked at Madoka\[0\] I got a result that seemed to claim there were no columns in the dataset.
+When I looked at the structure or nrow ncol of Madoka I got 32 rows and 10 columns, but when I looked at Madoka\[0\] I got a result that seemed to claim there were no columns in the dataset.
+I thought this was interesting.

 ``` r
 str(Madoka);ncol(Madoka);nrow(Madoka); Madoka[0]; Madoka[,0];